Novorossiya Governorate: Pikers unrest

-In 1769-70 during the 1768-74 Russian-Ottoman War there was an uprising among the Dnieper and Donets Pikers regiments.
+In 1769–70 during the 1768–74 Russian-Ottoman War there was an uprising among the Dnieper and Donets Pikers regiments.
 The unrest started on territory of today's Poltava Oblast and eventually spread across the lands of the Zaporizhian Host.
 It was mercilessly put down by Russian Imperial forces and its instigators were punished by knout or sent to katorga.
 The Donets Pikers Regiment eventually was forcefully sent to the war where it played a key role in forcing Syvash, taken of Perekop, Caffa (Feodosiya).

 Destruction of Zaporizhian Sich

 In June 1775 the Russian Imperial Army razed the capital of the Zaporizhian Sich, after which all its lands were annexed to the Novorossiysk Governorate.
-The following year the Bakhmut and Catherine provinces were transferred to the newly established Azov Governorate.
+The following year, Bakhmut Province and Yekaterinoslav Province were transferred to the newly established Azov Governorate.

 Subdivisions

 The governorate was subdivided into 12 provinces (circuluses) and further into uyezdes (counties).
-The city of Yekaterinoslav (today - Novomoskovsk) was located in Azov Governorate.
-The city of Yekaterinoslav (today - Dnipro) was located in Novorossiya Governorate.
+The city of Yekaterinoslav (today – Novomoskovsk) was located in Azov Governorate.
+The city of Yekaterinoslav (today – Dnipro) was located in Novorossiya Governorate.

+Following the liquidation of the Zaporozhian Sich, the territory of the Novorossiya Governorate expanded trifold, spanning from the rivers Bug (today Southern Bug) to Dnieper all the way to the Dnieper-Bug Estuary, including the Kinburn peninsula.